cyrus-/typy/README.md

     "Hello, " + x + "!"
 print(greet("World"))
 ```
 Notice that the function `greet` does not need to explicitly `return`.
 Like other functional languages, `tydy` is *expression-oriented*.
-The return type is inferred.
+The return type, `string`, is inferred.

 The `tydy` code above lives inside a `tydy` component -- a Python definition decorated with `@tydy.component`.
 The full "Hello, World!" example therefore looks like this:
 ```python